jatin7gupta/node-assignment-test/README.md

 ## Features Built

 * Active Todos : This section displays all active todos.
 Clicking the checkbox completes the todo.
 Clicking the red X deletes the todo.
-* Add Todo : This section lets you add a todo (with status Active)
+* Add Todo : This section lets you add a todo (with status Active).
 * Completed Todos : This section displays completed todos.
 Clicking the checkbox makes the todo active (again).
 Clicking the red X deletes the todo.
-* Deleted Todos : Displays list of deleted todos
+* Deleted Todos : Displays list of deleted todos.
 * Used some design principles in UI making, like suitable color choice etc.

 ## Features Not Built
-* Implemented all the features as suggested by the instruction document
+* Implemented all the features as suggested by the instruction document.

 ## Known Issues
 * If we type a multi line TODO, then the delete button goes at the end of the TODO.
-* Todo doesn't maintain time stamps
+* Todo doesn't maintain time stamps.

 ## Built With